 - Compare payrolls to spot errors.

-Ultimately, be strategic.
+Ultimately, technology can help HR teams be more strategic.
 Drive change through your organization by proving the value of your ideas.
-Use the HCM solution to develop managerial efficiencies, provide data-driven business insights, and position yourself as a leading change-agent within your organization.
+Use automated payroll and HCM solutions to develop managerial efficiencies, provide data-driven business insights, and position yourself as a leading change agent within your organization.